mortezakowkabi/jcb-persian-documentation/english/VDM-Package-Import-Option.md

 This would allow:

-* Community members to share **free JCB packages**.
+* Community members to share **JCB packages** openly.
-* Developers to distribute **paid components** via controlled channels.
+* Maintainers to curate highlighted bundles for specific use cases.

 [00:08:04]
-Each package determines its own **metadata and purchase links**.
+Each package determines its own **metadata and documentation links**.
-For example, clicking on a package like `googlePlusProfileFeed` would redirect users to its associated product page.
+For example, clicking on a package like `googlePlusProfileFeed` could redirect users to its associated project page.

 [00:09:06]
 There are ongoing discussions about whether JCB should include contribution mechanisms to support this ecosystem.